spring-labs/tenancy-sample/sample-eclipselink/README.md

     }
 ```

-Further details of the configuration parameters in `org.eclipse.persistence.config.PersistenceUnitProperties` can be
+You find further details of the configuration parameters in the Javadoc of `org.eclipse.persistence.config.PersistenceUnitProperties`.
-taken from the Javadocs.

 ## Restrictions

 At application _startup_.
 This is not what we want.
 We need to pass the current tenant dynamically to EclipseLink
 depending on the tenant identifier we get with each http request.
-One can argue, that we can create new `EntityManagerFactory`s
+One can argue, that we could create new `EntityManagerFactory`s
 on the fly, cache them within a map and grab the one for the current tenant.
-This would work in a plain JPA environment,
+This would work with pure JPA,
 but as we're using Spring Data JPA, we need to pass the correct `EntityManagerFactory` to Spring Data at application
 startup in order to build the repositories properly.